Nightwing and Firestorm: Chilled Memories, Chapter 2: Madwoman

 Dick nodded solemnly.
 “I know.
 I was wrong.
 I wanted to see her and try to clear the air.
 I’ve been fixing the relationships in my life that I’ve let crumble.”

 Frank shook his head.
 “It’s no use, kid.
 Lori’s been missing for a long time.
 I’ve tried everything as a cop and on my own.
 She just disappeared months ago.
 Frankly, I blamed you.
-I figured you’d hurt the kid so much she could not stand to be around your old haunts.”
+I figured you’d hurt the kid so much she couldn’t stand to be around your old haunts.”

 Continued in Nightwing: A Bad Deal